michaelawyu/tekton-examples/getting-started/run.md

     ...
 ```

-Check the message, reason, and status Tekton reports.
+**Check the message, reason, and status Tekton reports**.
 Should an error occur
 when running the pipeline, the cause will be reported in these fields with
 instructions for troubleshooting.
 If everything runs smoothly, you should see
 an `All Steps have completed executing message` with a `Succeeded` reason